Kvabebihyrax

-Kvabebihyrax kachethicus is an extinct hyrax from the Pliocene of the Caucasus.
+Kvabebihyrax kachethicus is an extinct hyrax from the Pliocene that lived in the Caucasus region.

 With a length of 1.6 metres (5 ft 4 in), Kvabebihyrax was much larger than modern hyraxes, comparable in size to larger species of the Paleogene genus Titanohyrax.
 Its robust body and eyes placed high on the skull gave it a hippopotamus-like appearance.
 It also had large pairs of incisors in both jaws.